LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Detailed Design of

-LLMs have transformed the NLP landscape by excelling in tasks such as translation, summarization etc. Built on the transformer architecture~\cite{vaswani2017attention}, LLMs leverage self-attention mechanisms.
+LLMs have transformed the NLP landscape by excelling in tasks such as translation, summarization etc. Built on the transformer architecture~\cite{vaswani2017attention}, they leverage self-attention mechanisms.
 They are pre-trained on large-scale corpora in a self-supervised fashion to develop a deep contextual understanding of the corpus.
 After pre-training, these models are fine-tuned or instruction-tuned to perform specific tasks.

 LLMs have also demonstrated remarkable capabilities in programming tasks, with specialized models trained on vast amounts of code and natural language instructions~\cite{codestral, roziere2023code, guo2024codeeditorbench, huang2024opencoder,lozhkov2024starcoder}.
 One of the most prominent features of these models is the ability to generate zero-shot code (without explicit examples or references) during inference without task-specific fine-tuning.
-It is achieved through prompt engineering, where carefully crafted input prompts guide the model to generate the desired output~\cite{brown2020language}, making them versatile tools for programming activities such as code synthesis and refactoring.
+It is achieved through prompt engineering, where carefully crafted input prompts guide the model to generate the desired output~\cite{brown2020language}, making these models versatile tools for programming activities such as code synthesis and refactoring.
+Additional background materials on malware and various detection methods are in Appendix \ref{sec_appendix:malware_detection_method_bg}.